TheShankapotomus/RingPong/README.md

 #### Low Battery Indication

 The embedded system has a red LED which must work at 2Hz and 25% duty cycle.
-Deciding that the average LED pulse width is 1 second and the total signal period is 1 second a 25% duty cycle would end up being 1/4 the pulse width over a 1 second period.
+With the average LED pulse width and the total signal period both at 1 second, a 25% duty cycle would end up being 1/4 the pulse width over a 1 second period.
 So in 1 second @ 2Hz the LED would be sent to a high state for two quarter pulse width periods.
 These are the sources for [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle) and [Hertz](https://en.wikipedia.org/wiki/Hertz) research.